 To ensure an even spatial distribution, the core collection spacing is specified based on the total survey length.
 To collect cores representative of the full range of dielectric constants encountered in the survey, maximum, minimum and intermediate values are targeted for coring.
 In general, high dielectric constant (high density) cores should be collected near the center of the lane, while low dielectric constant (low density) cores should be collected near the joint.
 For short surveys, less than 2,500 ft, collection of low, medium, and high dielectric constants is specified.
-For longer surveys, only cores measured at high and low dielectric constants cores are collected.
-The project-scale variability in dielectric constant ensures that collecting high and low dielectric value cores for each segment will result in some medium measurements in the global project.
+For longer surveys, the project-scale variability in dielectric constant often ensures that collecting high and low dielectric value cores for each segment will result in some medium measurements in the global project, so the requirements for collecting medium dielectric constant cores is less stringent.